wkumari/draft-vandergaast-edns-client-subnet/README.md

    (and has to be cached accordingly).
 If the option was not included in a query, it MUST NOT be included in the response.

-   The FAMILY, ADDRESS and SOURCE NETMASK in the response MUST match those in the request.
+   The FAMILY and SOURCE NETMASK in the response MUST match those in the request.
+The first SOURCE NETMASK bits of the ADDRESS in the response MUST match those in the request.
 Echoing back the address and netmask helps to mitigate certain attack vectors, as described in Section 10.

    The SCOPE NETMASK in the reply indicates the netmask of the network for which the answer is intended.